 The ancient name of laber finds its origins with the ancient Anglo-Saxon culture of Britain.
 It comes from a name for a person who worked as the laborer.
 This surname was originally derived from the common trades of the medieval era which transcended European cultural and linguistic boundaries.
 The laborer was also known as the taskman or the workman.

 The surname laber was first found in Yorkshire, where they held a family seat from ancient times.

-Important Dates for the laber family
+Early History of the laber family